FZJ-IEK3-VSA/ethos-builda-client/README.rst

     pip install git+https://github.com/FZJ-IEK3-VSA/ethos-builda-client.git@v7.0

-If you execute this command without specifying the tag/release, you will install the main branch.
-This branch is under development and will change based on the newest (not yet versioned) API and database modifications.
-It is not stable.
+If you execute this command without specifying the tag/release, you will install the latest release.

 You can also install by downloading the repo to a local folder, checking out the tag/branch you need, cd-ing into it and installing the client into an environment of your choice (e.g. conda) via: